 Observation of the southbound ĎDevonianí during the summer found it to be a very poor timekeeper, frequently running over thirty minutes late, motive power was either a Peak or Class 47.

-Chaos reigned at Chester in the early hours of July 9th after the 02.25 Birkenhead - Etruria iron ore train, weighing approximately 1,000 tons and hauled by 1617 was reported out of control and diverted into the diesel depot to avoid the station area.
+Chaos reigned at Chester in the early hours of July 9th after the 02.25 Birkenhead - Etruria iron ore train, weighing approximately 1,000 tons and hauled by 1617 was reported out of control, headed towards Chester station.
+Fortuitously the Mollington box signalman, who had accepted the ore train to his outer home signal, was allowing a light diesel from the coast line (Mold Junction) onto Chester shed.
+The light engine crew saw all was not well with the iron ore train and stayed put on the down Birkenhead.
+The iron ore train ran through all the signals at danger and took the route set for the light engine onto the shed.
 Two locomotives and eleven wagons were derailed, with 5031/43/93 & 5138/39 extensively damaged.
 The crew escaped major injury, though were treated for shock, not surprisingly.
 The latter four machines were quickly placed to store at Chester and then withdrawn during August, joining stored machines 5007/10/17/19 already there.
 No doubt because of the loss of these five Type 2ís it was not unexpected that a number of the stored examples would be returned to traffic, those reinstated were 5010/11/16/17.
 In a continuing rationalisation of motive power the remaining Class 20ís at Willesden were moved to Toton leaving Willesdenís duties completely in the hands of Class 25ís.
 Included were some express passenger turns, albeit of a short distance on the Kensington Olympia - Willesden leg of the Perth car sleepers!

 August 2nd proved to be a very busy day at Carlisle due to the ending of the Paisley & Kilmarnock works holidays and the beginning of the Glasgow holiday.
 The majority of the specials ran with Peaks, Brush 4ís and EE Type 4ís.
 Class 45ís were in charge of the Glasgow trains coming off the Leeds route, because of the quantity of trains this day the locomotives were quickly turned round to take up their next workings.
 However the lucky passengers on the relief Morecambe - Glasgow (1Z10) had the thrill of 5259 & 5196.
 Also in the area this day was 94 in charge of the Leicester - Blackpool.
 Down south parts of Kent enjoyed a gloriously wet summer, in the middle of the month Thanet enjoyed 4 ĺ inches (120mm) of rain!